 Signposting - where to look for further information

-We will operate a patient flow system to try to ensure that you will pass through the maternity area of the department as briefly as possible so as to avoid meeting women at later stages in their pregnancies, but please be aware that this is possible.
+We now operate a patient flow system to try to ensure that you will pass through the Women and Children's outpatient area of the department as briefly as possible so as to avoid meeting women at later stages in their pregnancies, but please be aware that this is possible.
 Consider coming in just in time for your appointment so that you don't have to wait around.
-Our staff will try to ensure that you are seen as quickly as possible by the doctor and will guide you to the best exit for you after you've been seen.
+Our staff will try to ensure that you are seen as quickly as possible by the team and will guide you to the best exit for you after you've been seen.
+Please be aware, however, that we cannot guarantee that you will not meet pregnant women in this area, or elsewhere in our hospital.